Fourteen Carat Mind

 "Fourteen Carat Mind" is a song written by Dallas Frazier and Larry Lee, and recorded by American country music artist Gene Watson.
 It was released in September 1981 as the first single from the album Old Loves Never Die.
-The song was Watson's twentieth country hit and his only song to hit No. 1 on the Billboard Hot Country Singles chart.
-The single stayed at No. 1 for one week and spent a total of fifteen weeks on that chart.
+The song was Watson's 20th country hit and his only song to hit number one on the Billboard Hot Country Singles chart.
+The single stayed at number one for one week and spent a total of 15 weeks on that chart.

 Charts

 Covers

 The Osborne Brothers covered the song on their 1991 album Hillbilly Fever.